Umuzi-org/ACN-syllabus/content/topics/clean-code/java/_index.md

 content_type: topic
 ready: true
 title: Clean Code for Java
+prerequisites:
+  hard:
+    - topics/clean-code/general
 ---

 Code is read more often than it is written.
-Notebooks, especially, are made to be looked at.
-Assist yourself and others by keeping your code and notebooks neat!
+Assist yourself and others by keeping your code clear and readable!

 ## Naming conventions